Which analyst expects NextPlay Technologies Inc. (NXTP) to perform well in the near future? - The Dwinnex

 Ratios:

-To gain a deeper understanding of NXTP’s stock, we examine its different ratios.
+For a deeper understanding of NextPlay Technologies Inc.’s stock, let’s take a closer look at its various ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.10 and its Current Ratio is at 1.10.
 In the meantime, Its Debt-to-Equity ratio is 0.14 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades